MrAliSalehi/CreateILWithCSharp/README.md

 # CreateILWithCSharp

-Write Csharp ,That Create Csharp Code ,To Generate IL.
+Write Csharp, That Create Csharp Code, To Generate IL.

-<b>(Quicker Guide For How Te Be Smart And Dumb At The Same Time ).</b>
+<b>(Quicker Guide For How Te Be Smart And Dumb At The Same Time.)</b>

-Feel Free To Complain About 5 Sec Dalay For a Single Hello World.
+Feel Free To Complain About 5 Sec Delay For a Single Hello World.

 If You Dont Want To Clone The Whole Project Make Sure To Add This Guy To Your Project.